| Collapse of Big Bang Cosmology and the Emergence of

 values of the photons' redshift expected to

+exist at present.
 By remembering that Peacock's problem

 deals with a Friedmann universe, we first